immutant/immutant.org/news/2012-12-11-openshift-postgresql.md

 [OpenShift], persisting its data to a [PostgreSQL] database.
 We'll use [Poorsmatic], the app I built in my recent talk at Clojure/Conj 2012.

+[Poorsmatic], a "poor man's [Prismatic]", is a truly awful content discovery service that merely returns URL's from Twitter that contain at least one occurrence of the search term used to find the tweets containing the URL's in the first place.

+Got that?
+Don't worry.
+It doesn't matter.

-Poorsmatic, a "poor man's [Prismatic]", is an awful content discovery service, but a pretty good example of many of Immutant's features, including topics, queues, XA transactions, HA services, and a few other things.
-In my talk I used [Datomic] as my database, but here we'll try a more SQL-y approach, using [Lobos] for migrations, the [Korma] DSL, and OpenShift's PostgreSQL cartridge for persistence.
+Because Poorsmatic was contrived to be a pretty good example of many of Immutant's features, including topics, queues, XA transactions, HA services, and a few other things.
+In my talk I used [Datomic] as my database, but here we'll try a different approach, using [Lobos] for database migrations, the [Korma] DSL, and OpenShift's PostgreSQL cartridge for persistence.

 ## Create an app on OpenShift